cangermueller/deepcpg/README.rst

 Examples
 ========

-You can find example notebooks and scripts on how to use DeepCpG `here <examples/README.md>`_.
+You can find example notebooks and scripts on how to use DeepCpG in `/examples <examples/README.md>`_.
+R scripts and Rmarkdown files for downstream analyses are stored in `/R <R/README.md>`_.

 Documentation